fairmath/openfhe-rs/gitbook-docs/examples/function_evaluation.md

 - `b`: the upper bound of underlying plaintext values we could have.
 - `degree`: the desired polynomial degree of the Chebyshev approximation.
 A higher degree gives a more precise estimate but takes longer to run.

+## Running the example

+1. Ensure the `openfhe-rs` library is installed and properly configured, see the [Installation guide](../getting-started/installation.md)
+2. Go to the `examples` directory and make sure that the needed example is there - `function_evaluation.rs`.
+3. Compile and run the Rust file:
+    ```sh
+    rustc function_evaluation.rs -o function_evaluation
+    ./function_evaluation
+    ```

+This should output the results of the homomorphic computations to the console.

 ## How to choose a multiplicative depth